jarusll/hoverpeek/README.md

 - Peek only when `Control` is pressed
 - Add sizing options

+## 1.2
+- Pin by default
+- Hover on close button to close
+- Remove headers & footers

 # TODO
-- Make `Jump to content` automatic
+- Implement `Jump to content`